 Halfway through a month sometimes referred to ‘Vegan-uary’, let’s start this week with a joke.

 Q.How do you know if somebody is a vegan?
-A.Because they tell you!

 Like all good humour, it stems from its large grain of truth and bingo, I’ve just made an unconscious pun, two if you also count ‘stems’!
 Vegans are the epitome of the old adage ‘there’s none so pure as the reformed’.
 In other words, when someone has seen the light – be it finding Jesus, given up nicotine or alcohol, lost a massive amount of weight or discovered the joys of naturism – they just can’t wait to spread the word and try and convert their friends, family, neighbour and work colleagues.